This is Dundee's story of those that served in the First World War, and of the people left at home

 Additional information kindly supplied by Michael Caldwell

-Can you tell us more about George A. Pringle?
+Can you tell us more about George Anderson Pringle'?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...